mautic/mautic-community-handbook/pages/03.community-structure/01.governance-model/docs.md

 The full responsibilities and expectations of the Project Lead are detailed [here][project-lead-definiton].

-### The Community Manager
+### The Technical Community Lead
-The Community Manager supports the community, education and marketing teams.
-The primary focus of this role is the health and engagement of the community.
-This includes supporting the community structures, helping team leads organising and managing their teams and working groups.
+The Community Technical Lead supports all teams in the community with anything relating to the product itself.
+The primary focus of this role is improving the developer experience and helping to drive innovation at a technical level.
+This includes supporting the Product Team and Project Lead, helping organising and managing sprints and supporting Tiger Teams.

-They are the face of the community, and the place where the buck stops in any community related issues.
+They are the face of the developer community, and the main port of call for any technical related issues.

-The community manager also has primary responsibility for supporting in-person events and meetups, global events like Mauticon, and being a bridge between the community and Acquia.
+The Technical Community Lead also has primary responsibility for supporting in-person sprints, and being a bridge between the community and Acquia.

 The full responsibilities and expectations of the Community Manager are detailed [here][cm-definition].